BMW 2 Series Coupe review - Interior, design and technology

 With a stylish, purposeful look and a cabin that oozes quality, the BMW 2 Series Coupe is an appealing choice

 The second-generation 2 Series Coupe certainly looks like a car that makes you want to get behind the wheel and go for a drive.
 An increase in overall width, coupled with a lower roof line help to give it a muscular, purposeful stance, while BMW has worked in the odd nostalgic touch; the circular headlight unit design is claimed to be inspired by the 2002 from the 60s and 70s, while the rear box arches are influenced by the strong, stylish lines of the original M3.

 Interior quality is very good, with the 2 Series showcasing a similar cabin to the bigger 4 Series Coupe.
-With just the M Sport trim available, standard kit is reasonable and includes: 18-inch alloys (though 19-inch rims are a no-cost option 19-inch versions), front and rear parking sensors, heated front sports seats, climate control, a 12.3-inch digital driver’s display and and a 10.25-inch infotainment screen running BMW’s latest iDrive 8 infotainment system.
+With just the M Sport trim available, standard kit is reasonable and includes 18-inch alloys (though 19-inch rims are a no-cost option), front and rear parking sensors, heated front sports seats, climate control, a 12.3-inch digital driver’s display and a 14.9-inch infotainment screen running BMW’s latest iDrive 8 infotainment system.

 Sat-nav, stereo and infotainment